Browse by Medical Category

 Though many residents select a research mentor within the Department of Surgery at Mass General, which is the largest hospital-based research program in the United States, all of our residents have tremendous flexibility and opportunity in choosing to work in the foremost laboratories in the country or to conduct less traditional projects for which funding might otherwise be unavailable.
 Many residents choose basic science research experiences, but many others conduct outcomes, health services and education research.
 Residents also enjoy the opportunity to attain an advanced degree, such as a PhD, MPH or MBA during this sabbatical.

 Finally, the Mass General Surgical Residency Program serves as a major pillar of the Department of Surgery.
 It thrives on the mutual trust and respect the faculty and residents have for each other in the common quest—exceptional patient care.
-There is a tremendous esprit de corps among the residents, who owe a debt of gratitude to Edward D. Churchill, MD, former chief of surgery at Mass General, who first proposed the current "rectangular" system of resident training to supplant William Stewart Halsted’s long-standing pyramidal system.
-Perhaps it was Churchill who, in a report to the U.S. Surgeon General in 1948, summed up the philosophy of the Mass General Surgical Residency Program best: "Our whole program in graduate education ... is to keep the framework flexible and adapted to the needs and interests of the individual."
-More than 60 years later, we seek to accomplish this mission every day.
+There is a tremendous esprit de corps among the residents, who owe a debt of gratitude to Edward D. Churchill, MD, former chief of surgery at Mass General, who first proposed the current "rectangular" system of resident training.
+Perhaps it was Churchill who, in a report to the U.S. Surgeon General in 1948, summed up the philosophy of the Mass General framework and adapted to the needs and interests of the individual.

 Mass General's Surgical Residency Program consists of five clinical years encompassing the broad range of surgery, and provides graded responsibility with adequate supervision at all levels.
 All residents complete the requirements for certification by the American Board of Surgery.
 Our graduates have been extraordinarily successful in obtaining premier fellowship positions.

 The Surgical Residency Program offers an unparalleled clinical experience for surgeons in training.
-Operative experience is begins in the first year, with progressive advancement in complexity of cases with experience.
-Each graduating resident over the course of the residency averages approximately 1,200 major cases, with strong experience in complex major cases.
+Operative experience begins in the first year, with progressive advancement in complexity of cases with experience.
+Each graduating resident, over the course of the residency, averages approximately 1,200 major cases, with strong experience in complex major cases.

 The vast majority of training takes place at Mass General, with the focus on the primary components of general surgery.
 Several months are spent on outside rotations at Newton-Wellesley and Salem Hospitals, offering residents exposure to community hospital practice, teaching independence and autonomy.